Ransomware attacks have quadrupled in 2016 – and that means we can expect serious growth in the cyber insurance market in Singapore.

-“Cyber attacks are happening across all types of industries and organisations, from the largest international firms to small retailers and local police departments,” Hayes continued.
+“Cyber attacks are happening across all types of industries and organizations, from the largest international firms to small retailers and local police departments,” Hayes continued.

-“It’s critical that organisations train employees to notice these attacks when they happen and that they have access to the resources and expert advice they need when they experience a data breach.”
+“It’s critical that organizations train employees to notice these attacks when they happen and that they have access to the resources and expert advice they need when they experience a data breach.”